auniquesun/pointer/README.md

 and recently, the vision community also embraces this trend.
 In 3D, actually there have been number of relevant attempts but lack of summary.
 Therefore, this repository provides a paper collection of point cloud processing focusing on the following 2 aspects:

-(i) Transformer-based models
+1. Transformer-based models

-(ii) Unsupervised and Self-supervised methods.
+2. Unsupervised and Self-supervised methods.

 `Venue` and `code` are attached to each paper.
 Following the `paper` link, you can also find its `.bib` file.
 We will supplement new paper regularly.
-If you find some related and important paper absent in this collection, feel free to start a pull request, or contact mr.sunhongyu@outlook.com.
+If you find some related and important paper absent in this collection, feel free to raise a pull request, or contact mr.sunhy@outlook.com.
 Welcome your contributions! :smiley:

 ## Transformer for Point Cloud Processing